I like reading about games I do not play or intend to play, especially after action reports.

 official - First of all, when trying to report about Eve Online, begin the tour with an obvious but mandatory look at the game's homepage and/or Facebook.

-The ebbs and flows of the "null sec wars" are summarized in very readable "CORPS" reports on the official forum.
-These reports are redacted by CCP and aim to be objective.
-Unfortunately, they are published with as much regularity (that is, not that much) as the Quarterly Economic Newsletter, also compiled by CCP and which reveals some economic data to the playerbase.
+A few years back, the ebbs and flows of the "null sec wars" were summarized in very readable "CORPS" reports on the official forum.
+These reports were redacted by CCP and aimed to be objective.
+Unfortunately, they were published with as much regularity (that is, not that much) as the Quarterly Economic Newsletter, also compiled by CCP and which used to reveal some economic data to the playerbase.

-CK maintains the Blog Roll, a list of Eve-related blogs you might find useful to understand the range of activities available to the players in the game, from pirate or industrialist to "salvage thief" or explorer.
+In gaming communities you frequently find organiser types who give a voice and a link to many smaller voices.
+For a long time, CrazyKinux's Musing blog was the "Grand Blog Central" of Eve Online.
+CK (CrazyKinux) maintained the Blog Roll, a list of Eve-related blogs you might find useful to understand the range of activities available to the players in the game, from pirate or industrialist to "salvage thief" or explorer.
+CK stopped attending his site and other players (such as Bill Dullemond for the Blog Banter and Eve Bloggers, aka the Eve Online Portal) stepped up to assume blog-aggregating activities.

 video - The CCP Youtube channel is another place to go to.
 The videos they make display very little user interface and are generally short and to the point.
 CCP are very happy with the Butterfly Effect video they released and you can bet they will release other such videos, designed to explain the game to people who do not play it (and entice them into giving it a try).

 Some player-made videos are remarkable.
-There is no shortage of links on the MyEve section of the official forum.
 Take a look at Clear Skies, for example; old video but good reference.

-twitter - If you want to get an instant feel of the community, try the Tweet Fleet and, of course, the tags #eve or #eveonline.
+twitter - If you want to get an instant feel of the community, try the Tweet Fleet and, of course, the tags #tweetfleet or #eveonline.

 3 comments: